In 1946 this man killed five people. Today he still lurks the streets of Texarkana

-Anyway, in case you’re not so familiar with the original movie, or just in case you forgot the story, I will first remind you that a 1976 horror film was directed by Charles B. Pierce, who also starred in the movie together with Ben Johnson, Andrew Prine and Dawn Wells.
+Anyway, in case you’re not so familiar with the original movie, or just in case you forgot the story, I will first remind you that a 1976 horror film was directed by Charles B. Pierce

 The murders occurred in and around the city of Texarkana, which is on the border between Texas and Arkansas.
 Most of the murders occurred in rural parts of the Texarkana area in both states and in rural areas of Bowie County, Texas and Miller County, Arkansas.
 The Phantom Killer was never identified by law enforcement and therefore never apprehended.

 Well, I definitely think that this story has a lot of potential even in 2012.
 On the other hand, let’s not forget that MGM